 Either way, the moment you notice that your buddy isn’t reacting to the earphones well, you should remove them.
 What’s more, I don’t think that you should even try putting your headphones and playing music to your pet in any case.
 But, I’ll get to that part later in the article.

-Will Human Headphones Fit My Dog’s Ears?
+Will Human Headphones Fit Your Dog’s Ears?

 Another question that you may have about the whole headphones on dogs situation is whether they would fit your pet.
 By that, I mean in a way that you don’t have to hold the earphones in order for them to stay on your buddy’s head.